Entyvio IV (Vedolizumab)

 Medical Conditions to Discuss

-Tell your doctor if you have any infection or think you have an infection, are scheduled for any vaccinations or recently had one, have allergies to other medicines, foods, preservatives or dyes, or take any other medications.
-Also inform your doctor if you’ve previously taken natalizumab or rituximab.
+Tell your doctor if you have any infection or think you might have one, are scheduled for any vaccinations or recently received one, have allergies to other medicines or foods, or take any other medications.
+You may be at risk for certain side effects during treatment.

 Pregnancy and Breastfeeding

-The effects of Entyvio in pregnant women are not known, so it’s not recommended during pregnancy unless you and your doctor decide the benefits clearly outweigh the risks.
+The effects of Entyvio in pregnant women are unknown, so it's not recommended during pregnancy unless the benefits clearly outweigh the risks.
 Entyvio passes into breast milk, and the effects on babies are unknown.
-Discuss with your doctor whether to use Entyvio while breastfeeding.
+Discuss with your doctor whether to use Entyvio if you're pregnant, planning to become pregnant, breastfeeding, or planning to breastfeed.

-Serious Brain Condition: Call your doctor immediately if you experience blurred vision, loss of vision, double vision, difficulty speaking, weakness in arms or legs, changes in walking or balance, numbness, decreased sensation, memory loss, or confusion.
-These may be symptoms of a serious brain condition called progressive multifocal leukoencephalopathy (PML).
+Serious Brain Condition: Call your doctor immediately if you experience blurred vision, difficulty speaking, weakness, walking problems, numbness, memory loss, or confusion – these may be symptoms of a serious brain condition called progressive multifocal leukoencephalopathy (PML).

 Drug Interactions